 Step 4: Depending on the location you’ve selected (see below), consult the rental shop, Nordic center or visitor center for advice on trails that are appropriate for your experience level.
 Some will even have trail maps you can carry with you.
 Then, simply gear up and head out on the trail of your choosing.

 Step 5: Give yourself time to get into the groove.
 On showshoes, you’ll feel a bit like an awkward Bigfoot at first, but you’ll quickly get the hang of it.
 On cross-country skis, expect some huffing and puffing to start, but it won’t take long before you find a rhythm, as you kick, stride and glide across the snow.
 A lesson may help you make the most of your cross-country ski experience.

 Where to Snowshoe & Cross-Country Ski in Colorado

 Many of Colorado’s ski areas and resorts have designated areas for cross-country skiing and snowshoeing, which are a great way to get started on a well-marked and maintained network of trails.
-Read Colorado Nordic Centers: Snowshoeing and Cross-Country Skiing for suggestions and for links to more information.
+Check out Colorado Nordic Centers: Snowshoeing and Cross-Country Skiing for suggestions and for information on lessons (including adaptive lessons).